 A 4-foot-high fence is adequate for most small and medium-size dogs, 6-foot-high for most large dogs; but crafty tiny dogs can learn to scale chain-link in a heartbeat, and larger ones can leap over.
-Regardless of the height of your fence and the size and strength of your dog, you can customize to ensure your dog stays inside.
+Regardless of the height of your fence and the size and strength of your dog, you can customize it to ensure your dog stays inside.

-Seal the Perimeter
+Seal the perimeter

 Examine the entire fence perimeter before leaving your dog alone.
 Repair any gaps in the fence.
 Remove fixtures located near the fence that could serve as platforms to give your dog the boost he needs to scoot over the fence.
 Conversely, some landscape fixtures such as shrubs and bushes usually complicate a dog's efforts to transit a fence.
 Some dogs learn to unlock gates, so be sure to use a dog-proof latching mechanism to keep the gate closed.

 Some large dogs and some medium-size dogs with exceptional leaping abilities are able to jump over a standard 4-foot fence, most dogs climb up chain-link fences, using their front paws for leverage.
 Adding an extension to the top of the fence can prevent the latter from escaping.
-The height of the extension is not a crucially important factor -- 12 to 18 inches is sufficient -- if the extension is installed so that it leans inward at a 45-degree angle.
+The height of the extension is not a crucially important factor — 12 to 18 inches is sufficient — if the extension is installed so that it leans inward at a 45-degree angle.

-Ultimately, the best way to keep your dog contained is to remove the stimuli that drive him to escape.
+Ultimately, the best way to stop your dog from jumping a chain link fence is to remove the stimuli that drive him to escape.
 Even beloved pets who receive plenty of attention may seek to escape confinement when their owners are not around.
-This can precipitate from boredom, an overabundance of energy or the irresistible desire to investigate things they can see from inside the fence, such as neighborhood children or dogs.
+This can precipitate from boredom, an overabundance of energy, or the irresistible desire to investigate things they can see from inside the fence, such as neighborhood children or dogs.